protontypes/open-sustainable-technology/README.md

 - [Stormwater-Management-Model](https://github.com/USEPA/Stormwater-Management-Model) - Used for single event or long-term (continuous) simulation of runoff quantity and quality from primarily urban areas.
 - [dataRetrieval](https://github.com/USGS-R/dataRetrieval) - This R package is designed to obtain USGS or EPA water quality sample data, streamflow data and metadata directly from web services.
-- [EGRET](https://github.com/USGS-R/EGRET) - An R-package for the analysis of long-term changes in water quality and streamflow, including the water-quality method Weighted Regressions on Time, Discharge, and Season.
+- [EGRET](https://github.com/USGS-R/EGRET) - An R package for the analysis of long-term changes in water quality and streamflow, including the water-quality method Weighted Regressions on Time, Discharge, and Season.
 - [WaterModels.jl](https://github.com/lanl-ansi/WaterModels.jl) - Designed to enable computational evaluation of historical and emerging water network formulations and algorithms using a common platform.
 - [Tree-based Inland Hydraulic Routing Project](https://github.com/NOAA-OWP/t-route) - The program under development here seeks to effectively manage the traversal of a network of streams with defined hydraulic properties specifically for the purpose of hydraulic routing in an operational flood and water resources forecasting system.
 - [Next Gen Water Modeling Framework](https://github.com/NOAA-OWP/ngen) - This framework includes an encapsulation strategy which focuses on the hydrologic data first, and then builds a functional abstraction of hydrologic behavior.